A general approach to transversal versions of Dirac-type theorems: Applications of the main theorem and proof of Theorem

 \section{Applications of the main theorem and proof of Theorem~\ref{thm:applications}}

 In this section we discuss some applications of our main theorem and, in particular, we prove Theorem~\ref{thm:applications}.
 The proofs of the statements of Theorem~\ref{thm:applications} all follow the same strategy.
 Suppose we want to prove $d$-colour-blindness of a family $\cF$.
 We first identify a link $\cA$ such that each member of $\cF$ is an $\cA$-cycle.
 Then we show that $\cA$ is $(\delta,d)$-good, with $\delta$ being the uncoloured minimum degree threshold for the family $\cF$.
 Once this is done, the $d$-colour-blindness of $\cF$ is a consequence of Theorem~\ref{thm:main}.
-We will give a full proof of the statement~\ref{thm:app_HC2} of Theorem~\ref{thm:applications}, while we will only sketch how to prove properties $\ab$, $\con$, and $\fac$ for the statement~\ref{thm:app_cycle}.
-The reader can then easily complete a full proof, by mimicking the one given for the statements in~\ref{thm:app_HC2}.
+We will give a full proof of the statement~\ref{thm:app_HC2} of Theorem~\ref{thm:applications} with $r=2$, while we will only sketch how to prove properties $\ab$, $\con$, and $\fac$ for the statement~\ref{thm:app_HC2} with $r>2$ and the statement~\ref{thm:app_cycle}.
+The reader can then easily complete a full proof, by mimicking the one given for the square of Hamilton cycles.